 3. Euro-Mediterranean relations

-I have written extensively on Euro-Arab relations in these books: International Politics of the Arab Spring: Popular Unrest and Foreign Policy and Transnational Security Cooperation in the Mediterranean, and in New Perspectives on Middle East Politics: Economy, Society and International Relations.
+The European Commission funded my academic – policy project which included research, teaching and public outreach components.
+I have written extensively on Euro-Arab relations in International Politics of the Arab Spring: Popular Unrest and Foreign Policy and Transnational Security Cooperation in the Mediterranean.
 I have also written about migration issues, EU Common Foreign and Security Policy and European Neighbourhood Policy in European Foreign Affairs Review and Orient.
-In 2018 – 2019 the European Commission funded my academic – policy project which included research, teaching – I convened a new post-graduate course on Mediterranean Politics – and public outreach components.
-In 2019 I convened an EU – Middle East Policy round table in Cairo, including the participation of a number of European ambassadors and League of Arab States officials.
+In 2019, I convened an EU – Middle East Policy round table in Cairo, including the participation of a number of European ambassadors and League of Arab States officials.
 For details see: Research Impact.
 Prior to this I arranged a two-day post-graduate conference on “The EU, Middle East and Africa in the 21st Century“ which was supported by EUROMESCO.
+I have also convened a new post-graduate course on Mediterranean Politics at AUC.

-I have also contributed to think tank work on the subject.
-For example, in 2018 I was invited to participate and give feedback on the role of Russia in the MENA region.
+In 2018, I was invited by the Instituto per gli studi di politica internazionale (ISPI) to participate in a workshop and give feedback on the role of Russia in the MENA region.
 I have written extensively on Russia and the MENA region in Middle East Policy and alongside notable Russian analysts.
 I continue to engage with networks such as EUROMESCO by writing policy briefs such as “Recovering EU – Egypt Relations, But Core Political Issues Remain“.